 If you’ve been following me lately, you’ve seen the perky yellow dress I wore on day 1 of the conference, as well as the striped fit and flare dress I wore to the cocktail party later that evening.
 This is the dress I wore on the final night to the BIG bash – the LIKEtoKNOW.it App Launch Party.

 The invitation to the event said Black Tie Optional.
-I didn’t want to wear a long dress, (because I didn’t think I’d wear it much again), so I decided to go short and chic.
-While shopping at Nordstrom, I found so many lovely dresses that it was really hard to choose which one to wear.
+I didn’t want to wear a long dress (because I didn’t think I’d wear it much again), so I decided to go short and chic.
+While shopping at Nordstrom, I found so many lovely dresses that it was tough to choose which one to wear.
 This vibrant lace sheath dress won my heart.

 And look at the lace detail!
 The dress has a gorgeous geometric lace pattern to it.
 Peek-a-boo medallions are layered over a luxurious gold satin slip.
-It looks rich and expensive, but it was actually on sale!
+It looks precious and expensive, but it isn’t.

-The detail on this dress is so intricate that I was careful not to over accessorize.
-To play up the gold slip, I added some pretty gold slingback sandals and a fabulous Kendra Scott lace cuff and dangly earrings.
+The detail on this dress is so intricate that I was careful not to overaccessorize.
+To play up the gold slip, I added some pretty, gold slingback sandals, a fabulous Kendra Scott lace cuff, and dangly earrings.